 Submitting a Support Request:

-If needed, Urban Airship support can confirm that notifications were handed to the push platform service providers for final delivery to the device in most cases.
+If needed, Airship support can confirm that notifications were handed to the push platform service providers for final delivery to the device in most cases.

 To do this, we require some additional information to be included in the support request: